See where our journey started in 1955

-The Thomas J. Long School of Pharmacy adapts its programming alongside the ever-evolving health care industry.
-We continue to advance our curriculum, programs, research and community outreach initiatives to stay a step ahead of the industry landscape.
-Our dedicated, experienced professors support students and graduates through their entire careers at Pacific.
-We empower students to succeed by providing access to state-of-the-art laboratories and equipment for meaningful, hands-on learning, mentoring, leadership and patient care.
+To stay ahead of the ever-evolving health care industry, we continue to advance our curriculum, programs, research and community outreach initiatives to stay a step ahead of the industry landscape.
+Our dedicated, experienced faculty supports students and graduates through their entire careers at Pacific, empowering them to succeed by providing access to state-of-the-art laboratories and equipment for meaningful, hands-on learning, mentoring, leadership and patient care.

-We will consistently strive to achieve and promote the following values:
+At the Thomas J. Long School of Pharmacy, we consistently strive to achieve and promote the following values:

 - Excellence — in practice, academics (both teaching and learning), research, service and leadership;